Spike in ocean heat stuns scientists: Have we breached a climate tipping point?

 At the same time, in the high latitudes of Canada and the far North Atlantic, a very blocked jet stream pattern has persisted for weeks.
 These persistent weather patterns have a significant impact on the underlying sea surface temperatures.
 Areas where it is sunny and calm tend to warm up and cloudy, windy areas tend to cool.

-Canada has been trapped under a heat dome leading to record setting wildfires and the US eastern seaboard/ western Atlantic has been stuck under the opposite — a cool dip in the jet stream.
-And over on the other side of the Atlantic a ocean heat dome has been present near Europe.
+Canada has been trapped under a heat dome leading to record-setting wildfires and the US eastern seaboard/ western Atlantic has been stuck under the opposite — a cool dip in the jet stream.
+And over on the other side of the Atlantic, an ocean heat dome has been present near Europe.

 To the south across the Tropical Atlantic, this odd and persistent configuration of atmospheric steering and pressure systems has resulted in record-shattering heat.
-Sea surface temperatures are so hot across the “main development region” (seen in deep red between Africa and the Caribbean) they have already reached levels expected during peak hurricane season in September.
+Sea surface temperatures are so hot across the “main development region” (seen in deep red between Africa and the Caribbean on this map) they have already reached levels expected during peak hurricane season in September.

 To be more specific, this excess heat can be explained by some interrelated factors.
 Atmospheric high pressure over the Subtropical Atlantic is weaker than normal, likely due to a combination of the odd North Atlantic steering discussed above, and also El Niño’s influence, weakening the tropical winds called trade winds.